kshedden/survival_workshop/README.md

 January 1, 2015.
 Suppose that people are randomly recruited into the study, and if the event has not occured by January 1, 2015, the subject is censored.
 Thus, subjects who are recruited into the study later are more likely to be censored.
-But as long as the reruitment date is not dependent with the true survival time, then T and C are independent.
-We can imagine a setting when administrative censoring may induce dependence, e.g. if the subjects recruited later in the study were healthier than those recruited earlier.
+As long as the reruitment date is not dependent with the true survival time, T and C are independent.
+However we can imagine a setting when administrative censoring may induce dependence, e.g. if the subjects recruited later in the study were healthier than those recruited earlier.
 But in many situations, this can be excluded as a likely circumstance based on knowledge of how the study was conducted.

 On the other hand, in some cases there is strong reason to believe that subjects are more likely to be censored as they grow sicker,